ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

       rewrite compliance-app (94%)
    ```

-1. Push to the master branch.
+1. Push to the update to the master branch.

    ```bash
     # /c/usr/devsecops/compliance-inventory (master)